 • No holes in the bottom of the caddy for the screws securing the HDD nor in the back for the laptop/screw bracket nor on the side for the rail.
 But it was easy enough to drill with a smaller bit than the screws' diameter.
 The material is soft enough that the screws had no problem tapping a thread.
 Just don't over tighten.

-• For fenvi: No holes in the bottom of the caddy for the screws securing the HDD but holes provided for the bracket & rail.
+• For fenvi and the newer "HDD" models: No holes in the bottom of the caddy for the screws securing the HDD but holes provided for the bracket & rail.

 The How-To Steps: